webrecorder/browsertrix/README.md

 See [Features](https://browsertrix.cloud/features) for a high-level list of planned features.

+## Documentation

-Docs are available at: [https://docs.browsertrix.cloud/](https://docs.browsertrix.cloud/)
+The full docs for using, deplyoing and developing Browsertrix Cloud are available at: [https://docs.browsertrix.cloud/](https://docs.browsertrix.cloud/)

 ## Deployment